Refuting A Weak Attempt At Refutation -- Part Three

 "The truth is the whole.
 The whole, however, is merely the essential nature reaching its completeness through the process of its own development."
 [Hegel (1977), p.11; Preface, paragraph 20.]

 "'Fundamentally, we can know only the infinite.'
 In fact all real exhaustive knowledge consists solely in raising the individual thing in thought from individuality into particularity and from this into universality, in seeking and establishing the infinite in the finite, the eternal in the transitory….
 All true knowledge of nature is knowledge of the eternal, the infinite, and essentially absolute….
 The cognition of the infinite…can only take place in an infinite asymptotic progress."
-[Engels (1954), pp.233-35.
-Quotation marks altered to conform with the conventions adopted at this site.]
+[Engels (1954), pp.234-35.
+Italic emphasis in the original.
+Quotation marks altered to conform with the conventions adopted at this site; paragraphs merged.]

 "The identity of thinking and being, to use Hegelian language, everywhere coincides with your example of the circle and the polygon.
 Or the two of them, the concept of a thing and its reality, run side by side like two asymptotes, always approaching each other but never meeting.
 This difference between the two is the very difference which prevents the concept from being directly and immediately reality and reality from being immediately its own concept.
 Because a concept has the essential nature of the concept and does not therefore prima facie directly coincide with reality, from which it had to be abstracted in the first place, it is nevertheless more than a fiction, unless you declare that all the results of thought are fictions because reality corresponds to them only very circuitously, and even then approaching it only asymptotically….
 In other words, the unity of concept and phenomenon manifests itself as an essentially infinite process, and that is what it is, in this case as in all others."
 [Engels to Schmidt (12/03/1895), in Marx and Engels (1975), pp.457-58, and Marx and Engels (2004), pp.463-64.]